 Holi, Dhuleti, Dhulibandhan – whatever you call it.
 This festival invokes a grand sense of excitement among children and adults alike.
-It’s one of the popular festivals in India and Nepal, the 2 major Hindu-oriented countries.
+It’s one of the famous festivals in India and Nepal, the two major Hindu-oriented countries.

 There are many legends associated with Holi.
 One such popular legend is of Holika.

-According to an ancient text or ‘Narada Puran,’ a demon king called Hiranyakashyap, who terrorized people to worship him.
+According to an ancient text or ‘Narada Puran,’ a demon king called Hiranyakashyap terrorized people to worship him.

 Prahlad was immensely devoted to Lord Vishnu.
-Hiranyakashyap efforts to transform his son into his worshiper were always thwarted due to the efforts of Lord Vishnu.
+Hiranyakashyap efforts to transform his son into his worshiper were constantly thwarted due to the efforts of Lord Vishnu.